natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  Within the United States, the PRISM group at Oregon State University provides free precipitation data at a 30-arcsecond resolution.
 See their website at http://www.prism.oregonstate.edu/ and navigate to '800 m Normals' to download data.

-b. **Average annual reference evapotranspiration (:math:`ET_0`)**
+b. **Average annual reference evapotranspiration** (:math:`ET_0`)

  Reference evapotranspiration, :math:`ET_0`, is the energy (expressed as a depth of water, e.g. mm) supplied by the sun (and occasionally wind) to vaporize water.
 Some global products are available on the internet, such as FAO Penman - Monteith method with limited climatic data as described in FAO Irrigation and Drainage Paper 56 using data from the `Climatic Research Unit <http://mercury.ornl.gov/metadata/mastdc/html/nacp/daac.ornl.gov_data_bluangel_harvest_RGED_curtis_metadata_climate_monthly_evapotranspiration.html>`_.
 Reference evapotranspiration depends on elevation, latitude, humidity, and slope aspect.
 There are countless methodologies, which range in data requirements and precision.

  If the use of this grid is not possible, develop monthly average grids of precipitation, and maximum and minimum temperatures (http://www.cru.uea.ac.uk), which need to incorporate the effects of elevation when interpolating from observation stations.
 Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Average Annual Precipitation' grid, with the added monthly disaggregated grids.

- A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation, which generates superior results than the Pennman-Montieth when information is uncertain.
+ A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation (Droogers and Allen, 2002), which generates superior results than the Pennman-Montieth when information is uncertain.

  .. math:: :math:`ET_0`=0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}